Author Archives: Brian F. Chandler

 Congress has made dramatic changes to paid leave requirements that every small and medium-size business must quickly understand.
 At Protorae Law, we have been monitoring this legislation since it was introduced, and we are ready and committed to providing our clients with timely guidance in the midst of an uncertain and challenging business environment.

 In an effort to alleviate economic pressures experienced by employees unable to work as a result of the coronavirus pandemic, yesterday legislation was enacted that will affect small and medium-size businesses throughout the country.
-The makes important changes to leave requirements of the Family Medical Leave Act and also enacts the Emergency Paid Sick Leave Act.
+The Families First Coronavirus Response Act makes important changes to leave requirements of the Family Medical Leave Act and also enacts the Emergency Paid Sick Leave Act.
 This new legislation requires businesses to continue paying eligible employees who take time off from work for specified reasons because of the coronavirus pandemic.

 Family Medical Leave